 From Preprimary through Eighth Grade, faculty develop in-depth curricular units that integrate knowledge from the various disciplines to give children a holistic learning experience.

 Curriculum in the humanities and sciences is organized around integrated themes or units.
 In an integrated study, children apply the processes and knowledge of many disciplines to develop an inclusive understanding of a subject.
 Topics from anthropology, history, geography, literature, mathematics, the sciences, sociology, and the arts may all be included.
-Children learn how the different disciplines are connected and how a subject may be approached from many interrelated points of view.
+Ancona students learn how the different disciplines are connected and how a subject may be approached from many interrelated points of view.
 Teachers bring topics to life through hands-on resources, interesting activities, and individual projects.

 Each unit has its own specific content objectives, but all units share certain fundamental characteristics.
 They teach the processes of learning: posing questions, designing investigations, researching primary and secondary sources, testing and revising conclusions, and presenting to an audience.
 They teach children to think.

-Unit work often culminates with in-depth student projects and celebrations that share our learning with family and friends.
+Unit work often culminates with in-depth student projects and celebrations that share learning with family and friends.